Ho Chi Minh City

 The Notre Dame Cathedral

 This world-renowned church is considered an iconic symbol of Ho Chi Minh City.
-Despite the fast-paced urbanisation of this city, the cathedral withstands the test of urban development and remains the centre of the city.
-Not only is it important for the Catholic community, but it is also a thing that all residents of Ho Chi Minh City take pride in because of its cultural and historical significance as well as its architectural value.
-However, please note that the church is currently under restoration and entries are not allowed outside of mass times.
+Despite the fast-paced urbanization of this city, the cathedral endures as the heart of the community.
+It is not only significant to the Catholic population but is also cherished by all residents due to its cultural and historical importance as well as its architectural beauty.
+Currently, the cathedral is under restoration, and access is limited outside of mass times.

 The Central Post Office